muratgozel/regionist/README.md

 # regionist
-Finds and remembers regional parameters of web users in a most reliable way.
+Guess regional parameters of your users in a most reliable way.

 ![NPM](https://img.shields.io/npm/l/regionist)
 [![npm version](https://badge.fury.io/js/regionist.svg)](https://badge.fury.io/js/regionist)
 ![npm bundle size](https://img.shields.io/bundlephobia/min/regionist)
 ![npm](https://img.shields.io/npm/dy/regionist)

-This package relies on two trust source:
+In browsers, there is no bullet-proof way to find user's region, language or other local parameters without asking.
+This module built for to make best guess about these local parameters.
+It relies on:
-1. The excellent timezone library jstz.
+1. The good old timezone detection library [jstz](https://github.com/iansinnott/jstz).
-2. The browser's navigator object.
+2. The browser's `navigator` object.

-After a successfully guess, you will get:
+Here is what you get after a successful guess:
 ```js
 {
   timezone: 'Europe/Istanbul',